MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/sdk-faq.md

 *Exception: System.MissingMethodException: Method not found: \'System.Collections.Generic.IEnumerable`1<System.Type>
 Microsoft.Dynamics.Commerce.Runtime.ISupportedTypesAware.get_SupportedRequestTypes()\'*

-When extending or implementing CRT handlers, use **IRequestHandlerAsync** instead of **ISupportedTypesAware**. **ISupportedTypesAware** is not supported and if used in extension it may cause this runtime error.
+When extending or implementing CRT handlers, use **IRequestHandlerAsync** instead of **ISupportedTypesAware**. **ISupportedTypesAware** isn't supported and if used in extension it may cause this runtime error.
 Additionally, don't use explicit implementations.

 The following example shows the recommended approach using **IRequestHandlerAsync**.